RedRise/lm/README.md

          `python lm.py YOUR_DIR -d`, all movie files in `YOUR_DIR` will be deleted from cache.
 Note: A confirmation is asked before any deletion.
 To delete all cache call: `python lm.py cache -d`
+    --debug: activate debug mode, in terminal but also in file `~/.lm/lm_log.txt`

     HTML DISPLAY
-    -s : will open you web browser and display results with rates, cover, links to trailers, and IMDb movie page.
+    -S : will open you web browser and display results with rates, cover, links to trailers, and IMDb movie page.
+    -s : will open all IMDb related pages (don't use with a lot a files)

 ### 2.4 Filters